 Your first choice is a very basic, stand-alone cat water dish that you can place directly on the floor or on a mat.
 They are the cheapest option but have some drawbacks.
 They can slide around and that makes a noise which will put some cats off.
 Also, they can get tipped over.
 There are heavy-duty versions that are more stable and some have rubber undersides to keep them quiet and still.

 Your second choice is a set of bowls that are set into some kind of stand.
 The stand could be made out of wood or plastic.
-Because the raised water bowls for cats are in a stand, they will not tip over (in theory) and are at an elevated height.
-Many cats find it more comfortable to drink from an elevated watering bowl because they are not trying to swallow uphill.
+Because the raised water bowls for cats typically come with an elevated stand, they’re harder to tip over and are also more comfortable to drink from as they don’t put a strain on the kittiy’s neck.
 Senior animals with joint issues may find raised water bowls for cats particularly useful.
 There can be a problem with washing the bowls but this is overcome if they are removable.
 Sometimes the stands come in different heights for different pet sizes.

 Finally, you could choose a watering bowl that has a built-in reservoir.
 This will top up the bowl with fresh water as your cat drinks.
 Because cats love a constant supply of fresh water, this is ideal for them.
 Don’t forget collapsible silicone water bowls for when you are traveling.

 Different Kinds of Materials Used in Cat Water Bowls

 Several different types of material can be used in water bowls for cats and there are advantages and disadvantages for all of them.
 Here are the most popular options.